metorial/metorial-node/examples/typescript-ai-sdk/README.md

     streaming: true
   },
   async ({ tools, closeSession }) => {
     // `streamText()` handles the tool call loop automatically.
-When Claude wants to use a tool,
+When the model wants to use a tool,
     // the AI SDK calls it and feeds the result back. `onStepFinish` logs which tools were called
     // at each step.
 Always call `closeSession()` when done to free server-side resources. let result = streamText({
-      model: anthropic('claude-sonnet-4-20250514'),
+      model: openai('gpt-4o-mini'),
       prompt:
         'Search the web for the latest news about AI agents and summarize the top 3 stories.',
       stopWhen: stepCountIs(10),